Man smiling next to quote. I'm alive because I wasn't afraid to ask.

 Screening

-A colonoscopy involves a small tube with a camera being put inside your colon and rectum.
-It requires a special diet the day before and medication to clean out the colon.
-A colonoscopy can both detect cancer and remove polyps — small growths that may develop into cancer if left alone.
+For a colonoscopy, a healthcare provider uses a tube with a small camera at one end to look inside your colon, check for cancer, and detect and remove polyps.
+Having a colonoscopy requires a special diet the day before and medication to clean out the colon.
 A colonoscopy has a low risk for complications and is usually painless.

 Stool-based tests can be done at home by collecting a stool (feces) sample using a test kit and sending the kit to a lab.
 This test requires little or no preparation and has no health risk.
-If the result is abnormal, you will need a follow-up colonoscopy.
+If the result is not normal, you will need a follow-up colonoscopy.

-• Talk to your health care provider about your risk of colon cancer.
-Most people should ask about screening starting at age 45.
-You may need to start earlier if you are at increased risk, for example due to colon cancer in your family, or if you have ulcerative colitis or Crohn’s disease.
+1. Talk to your health care provider about your risk of colon cancer.
+Many people should start screening at age 45.
+You may need to start earlier if you are at increased risk, for example, due to colon cancer in your family, or if you have ulcerative colitis or Crohn’s disease.

-• If you have an abnormal test result, follow your provider’s advice for next steps.
+5. If your test result is not normal, follow your provider’s advice for next steps.

 Payment

-If you do not have insurance, you may be eligible to sign up for low- or no-cost coverage.
-You can also get free in-person assistance signing up for a plan.
+If you do not have insurance, you may be eligible to sign up for low- or no-cost health insurance.
+You can also get free assistance signing up for a plan.

 Choosing a Colon Cancer Screening Test